Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 660 Ti, in theory, should be a lot faster than the Radeon R7 260X overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 660 Ti should be a lot faster than the Radeon R7 260X in general. (explain)

-Texel RateThe GeForce GTX 660 Ti is a lot (approximately 66%) better at texture filtering than the Radeon R7 260X. (explain)
+Texel RateThe GeForce GTX 660 Ti should be quite a bit (about 66%) better at AF than the Radeon R7 260X. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 660 Ti is superior to the Radeon R7 260X, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 660 Ti is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison